vendasta/content-style-guide/10-writing-email-newsletters.md

 ### Consider your perspective

-When sending an email newsletter from Vendasta, use the 3rd person “we.”
-When sending a newsletter as an individual, use the 1st person.
+When sending an email newsletter from Vendasta, use the third person “we.”
+When sending a newsletter as an individual, use the first person.

 ### Use a hierarchy
 Most readers will be scanning your emails or viewing them on a small screen.
 Put the most important information first.

 ### Include a call to action
 Make the reader's next step obvious, and close each campaign with a call to action.
 Link to a blog post, event registration, purchase page, or signup page.
 You can add a button or include a text link in the closing paragraph.

-### Avoid unnecessary links
-More than 50 percent of emails are read on a mobile device.
-Limit links to the most important resources to focus your call to action and prevent errant taps on smaller screens.

 ### Use alt text
 Some email clients disable images by default.
 Include an alt tag to describe the information in the image for people who aren’t able to see it.